berglen/tutorial_network_analysis/README.md

 # Contents
 * *Introduction_to_network_analysis* contains the tutorial as Jupyter Notebook
 * *graphs* contains the graphs used in the Jupyter Notebook

+# Usage
+Everyone is free to use the material in this repository.
+If you use this material as a whole or in parts in your own work (e.g., teaching), please include appropriate citations.
+Thanks and enjoy the tutorial.